cambridge-ceu/GitHub-matters/docs/Notes.md

 new mode 100755
 ```

-One can turn if off with `git config core.filemode false`.
+One can turn it off with `git config core.filemode false`.

-It could be the appropriate way to download directory from a GitHub repository, e.g., `git clone https://github.com/statgen/locuszoom.git` for `https://github.com/statgen/locuszoom/tree/develop/examples/data`.
+It could be the appropriate way to download directory from a GitHub repository, e.g., `git clone https://github.com/statgen/locuszoom.git` for <https://github.com/statgen/locuszoom/tree/develop/examples/data>.

 ## GitHub recovery